ayixon/RaPDTool/README.md

 1-We could assume that the short-reads contain a "genomic space" more representative of the community, than that contained in the assembly; the assembly _per se_ supposes a loss of taxonomic information.
 Assembled contigs profiling only represents an approximation of taxonomic composition at the genomic level, so be cautious with the interpretations.

 2-The native FOCUS database plays an important role in the accuracy of the profile.
 The initial launch of FOCUS considered 2,766 reference genomes to build a kmer frecuencies database ( _k_ = 6; _k_ = 7)  .
 For the implementation of RaPDTool, we have considered 14,551 genomes from the Type Material to give taxonomic certainty to the profiles, while enriching the initial database.

-The new  _k_ = 6; _k_ = 7 kmer archives for updating FOCUS database will be available soon.
+The new  _k_ = 6; _k_ = 7 kmer archives for updating FOCUS database will be available on: https://drive.google.com/uc?export=download&id=1AOOwhmhg9Zn5iYrOs9j36cBZZTIupPbC

 ![image](https://user-images.githubusercontent.com/42699236/170603717-eb9f8047-6bfa-4a89-85b2-0fa34c6c7e7e.png)